 What is LIBOR?

-LIBOR is an estimate of the cost of borrowing/lending for banks on an unsecured basis.
+LIBOR (London Interbank Offered Rate) is an estimate of the cost of borrowing/lending for banks on an unsecured basis.
+The rate is determined each day based on rate submission from panel banks.

 How important is LIBOR?

-U.S. Dollar LIBOR (London Interbank Offered Rate) is the dominant reference rate for financial instruments, particularly floating rate loans.
-The size of the contracts indexed to U.S. Dollar LIBOR is estimated to be as much as $200 trillion.
+U.S. Dollar LIBOR is the dominant reference rate for financial instruments, particularly floating rate loans.
+The size of the contracts indexed to U.S. Dollar LIBOR is estimated to be more than $200 trillion.
 Many floating rate loans in the rural agriculture and rural infrastructure sectors currently use U.S. Dollar LIBOR as a reference rate.

 What is changing with LIBOR?